sueswe/getNextWorkingday-go/README.md

-# README: looking for the next working after add a given (positiv) offset
+# README: looking for the next workingday after adding a given (positiv) offset (days)

 ## Topic: